rtopol2/toyProblems/Friends/Some Sums/Some Sums [prompt].md

 Some Sums
 =========

-Given an array of numbers and a desired sum, return the earliest starting subarray of length num whose entries add up to sum from the input array.
-Return null if no such subarray exists.
+Given an array of numbers and a desired sum, return the earliest-starting subarray of length num whose entries add up to sum from the input array.
+Return false if no such subarray exists.

 Examples:
 ---------